devilrancy/oracle_sch/README.md

+# Oracle Schema Compare
-##### This is for Oracle Schema generation and comparision with another schama file.
+This is for Oracle Schema generation and comparision with another schama file.

 **Usage:**